yftah89/structural-correspondence-learning-SCL/README.md

   year={2016}
 }
 ```
+## Prerequisites
+SCL requires the following packages:

+Python >= 2.7

+numpy

+scipy

+scikit-learn

+## Example
-You can find detailed instructions for the SCL model in run.py :
+You can find an explained example in run.py:

 ```
 import tr